ogg25/camera-enhancer-docs/programming/ios/guide/guide.md

 }
 ```

-For Swift users, please add following code to Swift project.
+For Swift users, please add the following code to the Swift project.

 ```swift
 import UIKit